Roshanrana09/Password-Generator/README.md

 # 🔐 Password Generator App
-This is a simple yet powerful **Password Generator** web application built using **HTML, CSS, and JavaScript**.
-It allows users to generate strong, random, and secure passwords with just one click.
-Users can customize the password length and choose what types of characters to include — uppercase, lowercase, numbers, and symbols.

-Whether you're managing personal accounts or building apps that require strong authentication, this tool ensures you never run out of secure password ideas!
+This is a secure and dynamic **Password Generator Web Application** built using **HTML, CSS, JavaScript, PHP, and MySQL**.
+It allows users to generate strong random passwords based on selected criteria and stores them securely in a **MySQL database** for record-keeping or future use.

+The project focuses on both **frontend interactivity** and **backend functionality**, ensuring strong password generation and optional database logging.

 ---

 ## 🚀 Features

-- ✅ Generate strong random passwords
+- ✅ Generate secure and random passwords
-- 🔢 Customizable password length
-- 🔡 Include/exclude:
+- 🔠 Customize characters used:
-  - Uppercase letters (A-Z)
+  - Uppercase Letters (A-Z)
-  - Lowercase letters (a-z)
+  - Lowercase Letters (a-z)
   - Numbers (0–9)
-  - Symbols (!@#$%^&*, etc.)
+  - Symbols (!@#$%^&*)
+- 🔢 Set password length (e.g., 8–20 characters)
-- 📋 Copy password to clipboard with one click
+- 📋 One-click **Copy to Clipboard**
+- 💾 **Store generated passwords** in a MySQL database (timestamp, config, result)
+- 🧾 View or manage generated password history (optional)
-- 📱 Fully responsive design
+- 📱 Fully responsive using plain CSS (no Bootstrap used)
-- 🎨 Clean and modern UI

 ---